bjg/2018-ditcs-cmpu4043/worksheets/3-reactive-web-programming-streams/Lab Questions.md

 ##### And what do you think are the downsides?

 Handling a stream input can be quite complex.
 When dealing with mulitple inputs, nested merge/map/filter/pipe functions, it can become cumbersome to figure out what's going on to your subcriber.

+A third party library is requried for streams, whereas promises are natively supported within ES6, thus adding an extr alayer of overhead on your application.

+Also, promises only requirea a single return value, success or failure.
+Streams can be built into a much more complexe set of return values that each need to be dealt with individually.